Fashioning Amendments and Seeding Techniques to Rebuild Essential Genera of Endophytes and other soil Nutrient mobilizers (FAST REGEN)

 Glyphosate 41% 1.36 mL Post-emergent Monocot & Dicot

-Anti-herbicide tea was made by mixing about equal volumes of this compost with rain water, then pouring the mixture through a large cold brew coffee filter.
+Anti-herbicide leachate was made by mixing about equal volumes of this compost with rain water, then pouring the mixture through a large cold brew coffee filter.
 The resultant solution did not clog sprayers, e.g. a DeWalt backpack sprayer.
-Anti-herbicide tea could be used alone or mixed with similarly obtained symbiotic compost teas.
-Teas were either sprayed into a cement mixer as wetting agents to make seed pellets and seed bombs, or applied directly to plots by spraying.
+Anti-herbicide leachate could be used alone or mixed with similarly obtained symbiotic compost leachate.
+Leachates were either sprayed into a cement mixer as wetting agents to make seed pellets and seed bombs, or applied directly to plots by spraying.

 Concept 2: Epigenetic adaptation

 We planted commercially purchased winter wheat, Austrian pea, and winter camelina seeds in monocultures on regeneratively managed, herbicide-free 400 square foot plots in the fall of 2022 for both seeds and bacterial inoculants for compost piles.
-The seeds collected from these plants in the summer of 2023 should have locally relevant genetic traits and epigenetic adaptations (GNE19-028).
+The seeds collected from these plants in the summer of 2023 should have had locally relevant genetic traits and epigenetic adaptations (GNE19-028).
 The wheat plants had problems in part due to aging seed stock and subsequent weed competition.
 Peas and camelina yielded sufficient seeds for the main trial.
+Wheat seeds for the main trial were collected from a large nearby field that Mr. Altoff had planted and harvested with a combine.

 Concept 3: Symbiotic composts

 We composted plant tissues (e.g., panicles, chaff, non-viable seeds, root samples) and soil from the monocultures to obtain crop-specific endophytic bacteria and other beneficial microbes.
 We inoculated leaf-and-coffee compost in crop-specific 18 cubic foot Rubbermaid® compost bins.
-Following a refinement of this concept, we are now growing mixed and individual cover crops in compost piles, and expect to pursue some evaluation of the resultant microbial communities.
+Following a refinement of this concept, we are now growing mixed and individual cover crops in compost piles.
+Plants grew reasonably well in a compost pile in full sun, which had a relatively low level of microbial activity.
+Plants grew very poorly in a pile in partial shade, although microbial activity was significantly greater.

 Biochar